matterhorn-chat/matterhorn/README.md

 these operations.

-To enable spell-checking in the message editor, install Aspell and set `enableAspell` to `True` on your configuration.
+To enable spell-checking in the message editor, install Aspell and set `enableAspell` to `True` in your configuration.
 To override Aspell's choice of master dictionary, set the `aspellDictionary` option to the name of the dictionary you'd like to use.